Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

    * Security compliance grading
    * Design compliance grading

-You can filter the services by the Service type, Environment, Team Ownership, and Design and Security grading scores (a, B, C, D, E and F) using the **Filter By** controls.
+You can filter the services by the Service type, Environment, and Team Ownership using the **Filter By** controls.
 Search by the Service Name with the search bar.

 ## View API service details